drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Testing the Existence of H-Bond Interactions
 *[nce]: New Chemical Entity: a compound not previously described.

-To test for the existence of hydrogen bond interactions with a cyano group, it is possible to prepare the analog by replacing the nitrogen atom by a CH (triple bond).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/testing-existence-h-bond-interactions-21cdc002'><i class='fa fa-play' aria-hidden='true'></i></button>To test for the existence of hydrogen bond interactions with a cyano group, it is possible to prepare the analog by replacing the nitrogen atom by a CH (triple bond).
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.